ACCESS-NRI/access-nri-intake-catalog/docs/management/building.rst

 Each source in the catalog must have an associated :code:`metadata.yaml` file that includes key high-level metadata about the data product.
 This is to ensure that there is core metadata associated with all data products in the catalog.
-Additionally, this core metadata is added to the corresponding Intake-ESM datastore's `.metadata` attribute, meaning it is available to Translators and to catalog users wanting to know more about a particular product.
+Additionally, this core metadata is added to the corresponding Intake-ESM datastore's :code:`metadata` attribute, meaning it is available to Translators and to catalog users wanting to know more about a particular product.
+The contents of the :code:`metadata.yaml` files are validated against :code:`access_nri_intake.catalog.EXP_JSONSCHEMA` (see :ref:`catalog`) when the script :code:`catalog-build` is called to ensure that all required metadata is available prior to building the catalog.
 The :code:`metadata.yaml` file should include the following:

 .. include:: ../../metadata.yaml
    :literal: